 How will customers search, sort and filter the WooCommerce table?

 WooCommerce Product Table comes with lots of ways to help customers find products in the table.
-To optimise your WooCommerce conversion rate, don't just activate them all!
+To optimize your WooCommerce conversion rate, don't just activate them all!
 Think about the number of products in the table and how customers will use it.
 Armed with this knowledge, you can add search and filter options that will be most useful to your customers.

 First, think about whether you need to make it easier to find products.
 If you only have a few products, then there's no need to clutter up the table with a search box or filters.
 Instead, keep it minimal - this draws more attention to your products.